pathakprabal/pyapacheatlas_datamap/README.md

 - Bulk upload custom type definitions.
 - Bulk upload of classification definitions (Purview Classification Rules not supported).

+**Excel Template Details**

+- Tab "BulkEntities": Enter metadata details in this tab, key point to remember is that qualified named need to be unique for both table and columns.
+- Tab "UpdateLineage": Enter table level relationship.
+- Tab "ColumnMapping": Enter Column level relationship.
+- Tab "EntityDefs": Enter entity details.
+- Tab "ClassificationDefs": In case any custom classification need to be defined.

 **Using Exel to create Datamap and Classification on Purview account:**